Yadkinville Team

 therapy, and expressive art therapy.

-Toria Jenks
+Toria Jenks MA, LCMHCA

 I received my Bachelor of Science degree in Psychology and my Master of Arts degree in Clinical Mental Health Counseling (with an addictions counseling certificate) from Appalachian State University.
 I have been trained to provide individual and group counseling to a variety of age groups including children, adolescents, adults, and older adults struggling with emotional, psychological, and behavioral concerns.
 These concerns include depression, anxiety, ADHD, ASD, substance use, personality disorders, and others.
 I use a person-centered perspective and incorporate various techniques into sessions including mindfulness, cognitive-behavioral, solution-focused, and motivational interviewing.